 Food & Connectivity: Food is good.
 Mobile Network is available.
 Bus(Fix Timings) and taxis are available from Jaon.

 From Jaon you start walking towards Barhati Nala besides Kurpan Khad.
 You cut through the forest for around 7 kilometers and reach this single settlement on edge of the same stream of the river.
 The place is owned by a hermit named Giri.
 He lives there alone for most of the year at times visited by these followers and other sadhus.
-The place is open for all who are on there to Shrikhand Mahadev trek.
+The place is open for all who are on there to Srikhand Mahadev Trek.
 During the official 15 days(1 to 15th July) of the official Shrikhand Yatra, the hermit with the help of his followers and local provide free food and stay to the pilgrims and trekkers hence called as ‘Langar Sthal’.
 This is the last point where light is available.
-After this point, there is no fixed electricity and structured stay.
+After this point, there is no fixed electricity and a structured stay.

 For it is the last permanent settlement on the way to Shrikhand Mahadev peak it can be considered as an official start point.
 The serious trekking starts from here only.